cbandy/real-database/guide/realdb.introduction.md

 ## Expressions

+Expressions are portions of a SQL statement that are sent to the database without being modified.
+Every expression can have parameters which will be quoted during execution.

+Positional parameters are marked with a `?` while named parameters begin with a colon, e.g. `:name`.
-Expressions are SQL.
-Can have a mix of positional and named parameters bound.
-Positional parameters `?` and named parameters `:name`.
+One expression can have a mix of both positional and named parameters.

 SQL queries are built by recursively nesting expressions, identifiers and literals.